enkidevs/curriculum/blockchain/fundamentals/ethereum-on-the-web/README.md

-name: Blockchain on the Web
+name: Ethereum on the Web

 type: insights-list